cirosantilli/linux-cheat/net/curl.md

     curl dict://dict.org/d:bash #general
     curl dict://dict.org/d:bash:foldoc #computing

--v , --trace $FILE, --trace-ascii $FILE: increasing levels of output showing
+`-v` , `--trace $FILE`, `--trace-ascii $FILE`: increasing levels of log verbosity:

     curl -Lv google.com

 #-L

-follows redirects
+Follows redirects.

-ommits redirect page if any:
+Omits redirect page if any:

     curl google.pn
     curl -L google.pn

-good example if you are not one of the 100 people who live in Pitcairn island. google redirects you to your country domain.
+Good example if you are not one of the 100 people who live in Pitcairn island =).
+Google redirects you to your countries domain.

-with `-v` you can see the full transaction:
+With `-v` you can see the full transaction:

     curl -vL google.pn

 #-u user:pass

-does <#basic authentication>
+Does Basic authentication.

 `--digest` and `--ntlm` can be used together

-if no `:pass`, will ask for pass on command line.
+If no `:pass`, will ask for pass on command line.

-examples:
+Examples:

     curl          -u user:pass site.with.basic.auth.com
     curl --digest -u user:pass site.with.digest.auth.com

 #-x

-specifies proxy server
+Specify proxy server:

-example:

     curl -x proxysever.test.com:3128

 #-z

-download iff it is modified after given date time (sounds like crawlers!)
+Download iff the file was modified after given date time (sounds like crawlers!):

-example:

     curl -z 01-Jan-00 google.com